Codeception/Codeception/docs/01-Introduction.md

 ### Acceptance Tests

 How does your client, manager, or tester, or any other non-technical person, know your site is working?
-By opening browser, accessing a site, clicking on links, filling the forms, and actually seeing the contant on a web page.
-That person has no idea of the framework, database, web-server, or programming language you use or why application did not behave as it was expected.
+By opening the browser, accessing a site, clicking on links, filling the forms, and actually seeing the content on a web page.
+That person has no idea of the framework, database, web-server, or programming language you use or why the application did not behave as it was expected.

 Acceptance tests can cover standard but complex scenarios from a user's perspective.
 With acceptance tests you can be confident that users, following all defined scenarios, won't get errors.